pesterhazy/boot-react-native-tictactoe/plan.md

   - (winning board player) -- returns a winning position or nil otherwise (intersection)
   - for both players
 - if cell coordinates are member of winning position, show them red

+BONUS FEATURE

+- NOT SO FAST... increase size to 4!

+LESSONS

 todo